2009 Dodge Dakota Interior

 - "Yes, the cabin is still swimming in cheap, hard plastic -- the Dakota seems forever destined to that fate.
 However, the materials do look better now, fit and finish has improved, and more features have been added." -- Motor Trend

-While every Dakota Crew Cab maintains 46.5 cubic feet of cargo room behind the first- row seat, Extended Cab trim levels maintain just 39.1 cubic feet of cargo room.
-The Crew Cab's "Crate 'N Go" rear-seat storage system is a favorite, and consists of two collapsible plastic crates that hide on the floor under the rear seats.
+While every Dakota Crew Cab maintains 46.5 cubic feet of cargo room behind the first row of seats, Extended Cab models have just 39.1 cubic feet of cargo room.
+The Crew Cab's "Crate 'N Go" rear-seat storage system is a reviewer favorite, and consists of two collapsible plastic crates that hide on the floor under the rear seats.

 - "Dodge has improved storage by designing the rear seats to flip rearward against the seatbacks to create a cavernous pass-through rear-storage area." -- Truck Trend